Joker 2 marks movie career last for Joaquin Phoenix who says ‘that’s it for me’

 Joaquin Phoenix has opened up about his dramatic weight loss for Joker 2, explaining why he won’t be doing it again.

-The actor returns as Arthur Fleck in Todd Phillips’s movie musical-of-sorts Joker: Folie à Deux, which sees Lady Gaga join the cast as Harley Quinn.
+The actor returns as Arthur Fleck in Todd Phillips’s movie musical-of-sorts, which sees Lady Gaga join the cast as Harley Quinn.

-The sequel premiered at Venice Film Festival on Wednesday (4 September), following which Phoenix, Gaga and Phillips attended a press conference.
+After a busy week at the Venice Film Festival, which has seen premieres for Luca Guadagnino’s Queer and an epic being called “the next Godfather”, Joker: Folie à Deux debuted on Wednesday (4 September), following which Phoenix, Gaga and Phillips attended a press conference.

 One journalist asked Phoenix about his weight loss for the film, which he said was more “complicated” than it had been with the 2019 original.

-For the first Joker, Phoenix lost 52 pounds to achieve the lead character’s gaunt look and achieved thsi by eating a diet mainly consisting of steamed vegetables and lettuce.
+For the first Joker, Phoenix lost 52 pounds to achieve the lead character’s gaunt look and achieved this by eating a diet mainly consisting of steamed vegetables and lettuce.

 Phoenix was hesitant to reveal specific details about his diet this time around, telling reporters: “I’m not going to talk through specifics of the diet.”